 The division includes the Departments of Astronomy and Astrophysics, Chemistry, Computer Science, Geophysical Sciences, Mathematics, Physics, and Statistics.
-The history of each department is intertwined inextricably with the history of its field and continues to redefine its boundaries and future.
+Each department has made fundamental contributions to the history of its field and continues to redefine its boundaries and future.

-Research at Chicago was interdisciplinary before the word interdisciplinary was coined.
-Today, the Enrico Fermi Institute, the James Franck Institute, the Computation Institute, the Kavli Institute for Cosmological Physics, and the Institute for Biophysical Dynamics bring scientists from different fields together to unlock the secrets of nature.
-Many of our scientists have joint appointments at Fermi National Accelerator Laboratory and Argonne National Laboratory.
-The University of Chicago has a management role in both labs, as well as Apache Point Observatory in New Mexico.
-A number of our researchers also have joint affiliations with other Chicago based research institutions such as the Toyota Technological Institute of Chicago, Adler Planetarium, the Museum of Science and Industry and the Field Museum, to name a few.
+Many of our scientists have appointments at Fermi National Accelerator Laboratory and Argonne National Laboratory.
+The University of Chicago has a management role in both labs.
+A number of our faculty and researchers also work closely with other Chicago-based research institutions such as the Toyota Technological Institute of Chicago, Adler Planetarium, the Museum of Science and Industry, and the Field Museum, to name a few.